 There is free parking along Avenue des Cascades, but spots nearer the Chateau fill up early, so it may be necessary to park some way from the start.

 There are no facilities.
 There are toilets in the Chateau grounds, but these don’t open until 9.30.
 So, the nearest accessible pre run toilets are in town in Rue Richelieu, which is about a kilometre away, so come prepared!

 The course consists of two circuits of an ornamental lake; Le Grand Canal.

-The terrain is compacted earth, with a gravel section parallel with Avenue des Cascade.
+The terrain is compacted earth, with a gravel section parallel with Avenue des Cascades.

 Fast and flat – only 16 metres of elevation.
 About as easy as running 5 km gets.

 Fontainebleau parkrun is tiny.
 The average number of finishers is just 16.
 The week we went, there were 13 runners (that’s my family plus 10).
 The locals were very welcoming.
 I had a lovely run, chatting with another British tourist all the way round.
 Plus, it’s a very pretty run round the lake with the Chateau in the background.